implant/implant/README.md

 * `implant list` to show available apps
 * `implant build [package ...]` to build apps
 * `implant install [package ...]` to build and install apps
+* `implant keygen` to create adb, debug, and release keys
 * `implant adb [...]` to use adb

 ### Requirements